DanielM-IT/PC_Parts/README.md

 Build the entire project and deploy the UWP application.

-From here it can be tested by deploying the selfhost first then each of the two applications.
+From here it can be tested by running the selfhost first in the background then each of the two applications in addition.